ricyoung/Teaching_MIS776/README.md

 [![Status](https://img.shields.io/badge/Status-Ongoing-blue)](#)
 [![Email](https://img.shields.io/badge/Email-ryoung%40unlv.edu-brightgreen)](#)

-This repository contains the course materials for the graduate level course in Business Intelligence (MIS776).
+This repository contains the course materials for the graduate level course in Business Intelligence (MIS776) at University of Nevada Las Vegas.

 ## Table of Contents